IQSS/dataverse-docker/README.md

-## DataverseEU Docker module
+## Dataverse Docker module
 Dataverse Docker module was developed by [DANS](http://dans.knaw.nl) (Data Archiving and Networked Services) to run Dataverse data repository on Kubernetes and other Cloud services supporting Docker.
-Current available version of [Dataverse](https://github.com/IQSS/dataverse) is 5.0.
+Current available version of [Dataverse](https://github.com/IQSS/dataverse) is 5.8, the Docker module has 5.6.
 The development of Docker module funded by [SSHOC](https://sshopencloud.eu/) project that will create the social sciences and humanities area of the European Open Science Cloud (EOSC).

 ### Dataverse web interface localization
 The localization of Dataverse was done in CESSDA DataverseEU and others projects.
 It's maintained by [Global Dataverse Community Consortium](https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs) and available for the following languages: